kopinjol/kopinjol.github.io/README.md

 # kopinjol.github.io
-My personal webpage with contact details and a r&eacute;sum&eacute.
+My personal webpage with contact details and a r&eacute;sum&eacute;.